 At first, Elisa enters the elevator and apparently presses all of its buttons.
-She then waits for something to happen but, for some reason, the elevator door doesn’t shut.
-She starts to look around, as if she is expecting (or hiding from) someone.
-At 1:57, her arms and hands start moving in a very strange matter (almost not human) as she appears to be talking to someone, something … or nothing at all.
-She then walks away.
-The elevator door then shuts and appears to start working again.
+Then, she waits for something to happen but, for some reason, the elevator doors do not close.
+She starts to look around as if she is expecting (or hiding from) someone.
+At 1:57, her arms and hands start moving in a bizarre matter (almost not human) as she appears to be talking to someone or something.
+Then, walks away and the elevator doors shut.

 Right after the events of the video, Elisa apparently gained access to the rooftop of the hotel, climbed to its water tank and, somehow, ended up drowning in it.
-Her body was found two weeks after her death, after hotel guests complained about the water’s taste and color.
-Incredible.
+Her body was found two weeks later.
+The reason: Hotel guests complained about the water’s taste and color.

 Seeing the surveillance footage, most people would conclude that she was under the influence of drugs.
 However, Elisa did not have a history of drug use and her autopsy concluded that no drugs were involved.
 When one looks at the context and the circumstances of this death, things become even more mysterious.

 Built during the 1920s, the Cecil Hotel was built for “businessmen who come into town to spend a night or two”.
 However, the establishment was quickly upstaged by more glamorous hotels nearby which attracted the wealthier clientele.